hemansadeghi/dops/README.md

 - Auto-clean old backups (rotation).
 - Systemd service & timer for automated daily backups.
 - Remote backup (e.g. rsync to another server or cloud storage).

+ ---
+ 👤 Author

+Created and maintained by Heman Sadeghi

+If you find this project useful, please ⭐ the repository and feel free to contribute via pull requests.
+For bug reports, feature requests, or discussions, open an issue